evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ## Performance

-The Genesis GV60 AWD offers modest performance with a maximum power of 234 kW (318 hp / 314 bhp) and a total torque of 605 Nm (446 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.5 seconds and has a top speed of 185 km/h (115 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Genesis GV60 AWD delivers a solid performance with a maximum power of 234 kW (318 hp / 314 bhp) and a total torque of 605 Nm (446 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.5 seconds and reaches a top speed of 185 km/h (115 mph), making it competitive within its class.

 ## Battery, range, and charging